-Ine Expires neader is the original cache-related HIIP neader and tells the cache (typically a browser cache) now long to hang onto a piece of content.
+The Expires header is the original cache-related HTTP header and tells the cache (typically a browser cache) how long to hang onto a piece of content.
 Thereafter, the browser will re-request the content from its source.
 The downside is that it's a static date and if you don't update it later, the date will pass and the browser will start requesting that resource from the source every time it sees it.

-If none of the following headers are found in the request, Fastly will respect the [Expires] header value.
+If none of the following headers are found in the request, Fastly will respect the Expires header value.